Tigray conflict: EU calls for immediate Ethiopian cease-fire | DW | 04.11.2021

 Thousands of people have been killed and millions displaced in the war between government forces and the Tigray People's Liberation Front (TPLF) and its allies.

-The appeal echoed statements from the US, UN and African nations.
+The appeal echoed statements from the United States, United Nations and other African nations.
 It came as the US special envoy for the Horn of Africa, Jeffrey Feltman, arrived in Addis Ababa to urge the government to negotiate with Tigrayan and Oromo forces that have taken various key towns close to the capital.

 UN Secretary-General Antonio Guterres said he had spoken to Ethiopian Prime Minister Abiy Ahmed "to offer my good offices to create the conditions for a dialogue so the fighting stops."

-Ugandan President Yoweri Musevini announced that the East African bloc, the Intergovernmental Authority on Development (IGAD), would meet on November 16 to discuss the war.
+Ugandan President Yoweri Museveni announced that the East African bloc, the Intergovernmental Authority on Development (IGAD), would meet on November 16 to discuss the war.

 "The fighting must stop!," said Kenyan President Uhuru Kenyatta.

-Note: Correction (November 4, 2021): A previous version of this article misspelled the names of Maria Gerth-Niculescu and President Yoweri Museveni.
-DW apologizes for the errors